#Thisis2016 rallies Asian Americans against racist encounters

 "It's honestly incredibly moving," he added, pointing to several recent tweets he had received, including one from a man who has trouble dating online because of his race.

-Among those who used the hashtage was Dorothy Jean Chang.
+Among those who used the hashtag was Dorothy Jean Chang.

 "Too many for 1 tweet.
 In sum, living in NYC, I still regularly get: go back to China, hello China doll, konichiwa #thisis2016," she wrote.